rantahar/scicomp-docs/rse/become-a-rse.rst

 * Software testing, CI, documentation, reproducible, portability, etc.
-* As an example, the ideal candidate will have near-perfect knowledge of all `Software Carpentry <swc_>`_, `CodeRefinery <cr_>`_, and the generic parts of our :ref:`HPC lessons <tutorials>` - or be able to fill in gaps with minimal effort.
+* As an example, the ideal candidate will have near-perfect knowledge of all `Software Carpentry <swc_>`_, `CodeRefinery <cr_>`_, and the generic parts of our :ref:`HPC lessons <tutorials>` - or be able to fill in the gaps with minimal effort.
 * But at the same time, we don't just want people from purely computational backgrounds.
 You'll work with people from